Hive-Systems/pyfair/docs/faqs.rst

 Monte Carlo simulations are an attempt to harness large numbers of random simulations to model complex outcomes. pyfair seeds its random number generation with a so-called "random seed".
-This makes the outcome, While quasi-random and suitable for modeling, actually deterministic in fact.
+This makes the outcome deterministic, even though it appears random.
 As a consequence, we can run a pyfair simulation today and a simulation tomorrow, and they will come out the same if the parameters are the same.

 By default, the random seed is 42.
 If you're reading this, you've probably changed the random seed.